Josh Moss in PPP 387 on the 2012 Ebworth Trial.

 Photograph by Dave Cook

-This page is the result of a trials-related “London Bus Syndrome” – most of us had never heard of the Gregory until along came two of them.
+This post (originally a page on this website) is the result of a trials-related “London Bus Syndrome” – most of us had never heard of the Gregory until along came two of them.

 3 November 2007.
 The first item was in John Aley’s MCC News of the Week.

 Then there’s the Gregory.
 It seems there was more than one of these and one, with a Ford V8 engine was rebuilt to a very high degree about 20 years ago.
 The question arose because this one, which is described as a Dellow like car with a V8 engine, is being rebuilt by the son of Les Leston – a name which will be familiar to many as the first purveyor of Go Faster goodies from his shop in Holborn.

 10 November 2007.
 This prompted a response in the following News of the Week.